-ARTICLE 10 1 Summer School 2 3 10.1 If and when summer school is authorized by the Board of Trustees, the fol-4 lowing rules will apply: 5 10.1.1 In consultation with the Association, the District will draft a 6 summer school calendar prior to February 1.
+ARTICLE 10 1 Summer School 2 3 10.1 If and when summer school is authorized by the Board of Trustees, the fol-4 lowing rules will apply: 5 In consultation with the Association, the District will draft a 10.1.1 6 summer school calendar prior to February 1.
 7 10.1.2 Bargaining unit members will be notified of the existence of 8 summer school employment no later than five (5) working days 9 after the Board of Trustees has authorized summer school.
 10 Qualified bargaining unit members will be given preference in 11 hiring over other applicants.
 12 10.2 Bargaining unit members selected for summer school positions will be of-13 fered summer school employment when student registration justifies such 14 employment.
-The bargaining unit members' services will be used only if class enrollments continue to meet District standards.
-15 10.3 16 The summer rate of pay is set forth in Appendix B. 17 10.4 Special summer school teaching/counseling assignments shall be filled for 18 a particular site by applicants from that site first.
-19 10.4.1 In such case that there are more applicants at a particular site 20 than there are positions, seniority, prior participation in such 21 special programs/activities and special training will be consid-22 ered for placement.
-23 10.5 A bargaining unit member who designs a particular course to be taught 24 during summer school will be offered the first priority appointment during 25 the summer of introduction only, provided that the teacher's credential(s) 26 authorizes services in the subject area of the course.
-27 10.6 A bargaining unit member who recruits students to the extent necessary to 28 meet District requirements for a particular course will be offered the first 29 priority appointment, provided that the teacher's credential(s) authorizes
+The bargaining unit members' services will be used only if 15 class enrollments continue to meet District standards.
+16 10.3 The summer rate of pay is set forth in Appendix B. 17 Summer school teaching/counseling assignments shall be filled for a par-10.4 18 ticular site by applicants from that site first.
+Bargaining Unit Members 19 from other sites will be prioritized over non-district applicants.
+20 10.5 A bargaining unit member who designs a particular course to be taught 21 during summer school will be offered the first priority appointment pro-22 vided that the teacher's credential(s) authorizes services in the subject area 23 of the course.
+24 10.6 A bargaining unit member who recruits students or who works with staff 25 to recruit students to the extent necessary to meet District requirements for 26 a particular course will be offered the first appointment, provided that the 27 teacher's credential(s) authorizes services in the subject area of the course.
+28 Nothing in Articles 10.5 and 10.6 will compel the District to authorize 29 summer school.